Dogs and cats with a healthy, balanced diet live longer, happier lives.

 Healthy eating is something we all strive for, but don't forget: the same applies to your pets.

 Dogs and cats need a healthy, balanced diet as much as we do.
 Not sure what's best to be feeding your pet, and what you should definitely be avoiding?
 We gathered some advice from the experts to help you keep your canine or feline friends in tip top shape.

 The general advice is to provide your dog with a complete, commercially sound type of dog food - this will ensure your pooch gets all his essential nutrients.

 It's important not to feed dogs food for humans – they'll receive little to no nutritional benefits, and, depending on what they eat, could get sick (chocolate, for example, is toxic for dogs).

 You should feed an adult dog twice a day.
 As for treats, the experts recommend holding back, unless you're using them as training incentive or you're confident the extra calories will be burnt off.

 As for liquids, dogs need constant access to clean drinking water.
-The RSPCA says without it, a dog can become 'seriously ill within hours'.

 As with dogs, the general advice is to provide your cat with complete, commercially approved cat food.
 This will guarantee they benefit from a nutritionally balanced diet.